Below are the possible funding options available to you when studying at The Royal Veterinary College.

 The BVNA work alongside some companies and institutions to award a number of bursaries each year with the aim of assisting students or qualified Veterinary Nurses.
 A number of Grad Dip students in the past have successfully applied for and gained BVNA bursaries.

 Russell E. Train Fellowship Grant

-The 2019 Russell E. Train Fellowship Application is now open.
-Deadline for submission is 1st March 2019.
+The 2022 Russell E. Train Fellowship Application deadline for submission was 1st March 2022.

 Helena Kennedy Foundation

 The Foundation exists to overcome social injustice by providing financial bursaries, mentoring and support to disadvantaged students from the further and adult education sectors, enabling them to complete their studies in higher education and move on successfully into employment or further studies.

 Graduate Diploma in Veterinary Nursing Discounts

 A range of discounts are available to students, and sponsors of students, who apply to the Graduate Diploma in Veterinary Nursing programme.
 The following discounts are available: